vendasta/api-gateway-docs/docs/Guides/Sell/Overview.md

 # Sell your products

-Products and packages that you have added to your store can be sold to a business location by creating an order.
+Products that you have added to your store can be sold to a business location by creating an order.

 You simply need the product SKU ([found here](FindSKU.md)), ID of a previously created business location, and the price you will be charging to your customer.